 SENIOR STAFF

-Erin Cross Director, Recruitment
+Erin Cross Director, Talent Acquisition

-Mike Duthie Senior Advisor
+Mike Duthie Senior Advisor, Evaluation, Research and Analytics

 Jennifer L. Mandel, PhD Program Director, Strategy, Performance, and Learning